qubic/qubic-hackathon/README.md

 These CLI commands are used to call and test the smart contract (SC), and the AI can help create the commands using the online IDE.

-### Qubic Wallets - Pending

-For interacting with the Qubic blockchain, you can use:

-#### MetaMask Snap
-You can connect to Qubic through MetaMask using the Qubic Snap:
-- Follow the installation instructions at [Qubic MetaMask Snap](https://metamask.io/snaps/)
-- This allows you to manage your Qubic assets directly through MetaMask

-#### Wallet Connect
-Qubic supports WalletConnect protocol for connecting your wallet to dApps:
-- Enable WalletConnect in your Qubic-compatible wallet
-- Use the connection string provided by dApps to establish a secure connection

-These wallets can be used to interact with your smart contracts once they're deployed.

 ### Qubic CLI Commands Reference

 Here are some essential CLI commands you can use need: